LoicGrobol/ginger/README.md

 ### Output formats
   - `ascii` ASCII-art (using unicode character, because, yes, we are subversive)
   - `tikz`  TikZ code.
-Use the `positioning`, `calc` and `shapes.multipart` libraries.
+    - Use the `positioning`, `calc` and `shapes.multipart` libraries.
+Do not forget to include them in your document.
-            It is only the `\tikzpicture` part, not a whole compilable document, there is [an example](examples/tree.tex) of such a document in `example`.
-The code is quite verbose since we chose to rely on TikZ' own arithmetic capabilities in order to allow easier edition and reuse of the generated code.
+    - The output is only the `\tikzpicture` part, not a whole compilable document, there is [an example](examples/tree.tex) of such a document in `example`.
+    - The code is quite verbose since we chose to rely on TikZ' own arithmetic capabilities in order to allow easier edition and reuse of the generated code.

 ### Examples
   - Print to stdout